 Numerous studies have discovered that fasting can help you live longer, control your weight, improve your mood and concentration, increase your energy level, and improve the quality of your sleep.
-Among the numerous benefits of fasting, we have included a few below.
+Among the numerous benefits of Ramadan fasting, we have included a few below.

 A new study published in The American Journal of Medicine shows that short-term intermittent fasting can help reduce hypertension or high blood pressure.
 This study contributes to a growing body of research showing that intermittent fasting can help improve heart health and reduce the risk for hypertension and other cardiovascular diseases.